ljosberinn/eslint-config-galex/README.md

 - `import { createTSOverride } from 'eslint-config-galex/overrides/typescript'`
 - `import { createReactOverride } from 'eslint-config-galex/overrides/react'`
 - `import { createTestOverride } from 'eslint-config-galex/overrides/test'`

+> Please note that the test override should always come last.

 ### Rulesets